-The Designated Safeguarding Lead / Head Teacher will discuss the matter with the 'local authority designated officer' (LADO) at Durham Safeguarding Children Partnership and provide any further details of the allegation and the circumstances in which it was made.
+The Head Teacher / Designated Safeguarding Lead will discuss the matter with the 'local authority designated officer' (LADO) at Durham Safeguarding Children Partnership and provide any further details of the allegation and the circumstances in which it was made.
+The Trust Chief Executive Officer also needs to be informed as soon as possible.